Isha160/C-Programming/README.md

 - [String](#String)

 # Introduction
-* Programming- Computer programming is a medium for us to communicate with computers.Just like humans hindi/English to communicate which other,Programming is a way to deliver our instructions to the computer.
+* Programming- Computer programming is a medium for us to communicate with computers.
+Just like humans uses hindi/English language to communicate which each other, Programming is the way to deliver our instructions to the computer.
 * C is one of the oldest Programming language which is developed by Dennis Ritchie in 1972.

 # Features